Average Health Insurance Price in Clarksville

 Living in Clarksville means navigating one of America's more affordable housing markets, where homeownership is within reach for most working families and a rapidly urbanizing landscape where new mixed-use developments spring up next to century-old churches.
 When it comes to health insurance, that translates to costs that costs a bit more than the US norm, running about 9% above average.
 The typical resident here pays between $434 and $868, compared to a national average of $600.

 Clarksville sits within one of America's more affordable housing markets, where homeownership is within reach for most working families.
 Year-round warmth is the draw, but it comes with trade-offs: mold, termites, and AC units that run 10 months a year.
 Meanwhile, a rapidly urbanizing landscape where new mixed-use developments spring up next to century-old churches.
-For health insurance specifically, the local market reflects a more relaxed labor market where service providers compete on price as much as reputation.
+For health insurance specifically, the local market reflects a more relaxed labor market where businesses compete on price as much as reputation.

 What Matters Most